zevaverbach/tatt/README.md

       --help  Show this message and exit.

     Commands:
       get        Downloads and/or saves completed transcript.
+      languages
       list       Lists available STT services.
       services   Lists available speech-to-text services.
       status     Check the status of a transcription job. this       Sends a media file to be transcribed.

 ### List All STT Services
     $ transcribe services